ikawrakow/ik_llama.cpp/github-data/discussions/385 - Qwen3 235B performance on Intel Xeon Scalable processor.md

 👤 **ikawrakow** commented on **2025-05-19** at **15:38:58**

 You cannot  compare `Q2_K` to `Q8_0` for TG, there is going to be a factor in the range of 3X difference.
 Her PP is for a short prompt, and we don't know if it was a single prompt of 165 tokens or 10 prompts with 16 tokens each.

+> 👤 **VinnyG9** replied on **2025-05-19** at **15:48:34**
+>
+> > You cannot compare `Q2_K` to `Q8_0` for TG, there is going to be a factor in the range of 3X difference.
+Her PP is for a short prompt, and we don't know if it was a single prompt of 165 tokens or 10 prompts with 16 tokens each.
+>
+> or 2.5x going by model size :)
+> i didn't mean to compare apples to apples just want to see more CPU benchmarks on the big MoEs, and point out OP is on a multi node system with HT On but limiting it to 25% of total threads(the MoEs will scale w/ all threads)
+> no --numa flag, no info on snoop mode which makes the biggest difference I've seen in my tests
+>
+>  multi socket is way more complicated but can be worth it

 ---